shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 1. Select **Plan > Issues**, then select your issue to view it.
 1. On the right sidebar, next to **Issue email**, select **Copy Reference** (**{copy-to-clipboard}**).

-## Assignees
+## Assignee

 An issue can be assigned to one or [more users](multiple_assignees_for_issues.md).

 The assignees can be changed as often as needed.
-The idea is that the assignees are people responsible for the issue.
+The idea is that the assignees are people responsible for an issue.
 When an issue is assigned to someone, it appears in their **Assigned issues** page.

 If a user is not a member of a project, an issue can only be assigned to them if they create it themselves or another project member assigns them.

-### Change assignee on an issue

-Prerequisites:

-- You must have at least the Reporter role for the project.

 To change the assignee on an issue: